nchahare/nchahare.github.io/_recipes/tuna_ghotala.md

 title: Tuna Ghotala
 description: Egg and tuna curry
 ---
 Egg and tuna curry.
-This one is inspired by an Indian street food: Anda Ghotala.
+This one is inspired by an Indian street food from Mumbai and Pune: Anda Ghotala.

+Please refer to the [author's notes](https://nchahare.github.io/blog/2022/cooking/) if this is your first time here.

 ## ingredients
 For 3 portions.